DonChong2000/TodayILearn/01.Productivity/Physiologic/Sleep/Why You're Always Tired - 7 Myths Ruining Your Sleep.md

 ### 3. We should wake up at the same timee everyday

 Prof: Wake up at the same time, earrinf at time same time, getting light exposure at time same time,all acts to stabilise Circadian rhythms.
-But there's gonna be an occa
+But there's gonna be an occasion were we don't, and sleep is dynamic

+When we age, we move to a more morning chronotype

 ### 4. You should aviod blue light before sleep